aarmey/CV/Biosketch.md

 This application, while a new undertaking within my research program, builds upon, is strongly influenced by, and is enabled by my earlier work.
 My experience with both TAMR receptor signaling and data-driven analysis of signaling networks is a critical component to the success of this project.
 Each Aim of this proposal relies on careful integration of both quantitative experiments and systems-level analysis, a hallmark of my research program.

-1. **Meyer, A.S.**$^\dag$, A.J.M.
+1. **Meyer, A.S.**^†^, A.J.M.
 Zweemer, D.A.
-Lauffenburger$^\dag$.
+Lauffenburger^†^.
 (2015).
-The AXL Receptor Is a Sensor of Ligand Spatial Heterogeneity. \emph{Cell Systems}, 1(1):25--36.
+The AXL Receptor Is a Sensor of Ligand Spatial Heterogeneity. \emph{Cell Systems}, 1(1):25–36.
 PMCID: PMC4520549.
-2. \textbf{Meyer, A.S.}, M.A.
+2. **Meyer, A.S.**, M.A.
 Miller, F.B.
 Gertler, D.A.
 Lauffenburger.
 (2013).
 The receptor AXL diversifies EGFR signaling and limits the response to EGFR-targeted inhibitors in triple-negative breast cancer cells. _Science Signaling_, 6(287), ra66.
 PMCID: 3947921.
-3. \textbf{Meyer, A.S.}, S.K.
+3. **Meyer, A.S.**, S.K.
 Hughes-Alford, J.E.
 Kay, A. Castillo, A. Wells, F.B.
 Gertler, D.A.
 Lauffenburger (2012).
-2D protrusion but not motility predicts growth factor-induced cancer cell migration in 3D collagen. _Journal of Cell Biology_, 197(6), 721-729.
+2D protrusion but not motility predicts growth factor-induced cancer cell migration in 3D collagen. _Journal of Cell Biology_, 197(6), 721–729.
 PMCID: 3373410.
-4. Miller, M.A.$^\ddag$, **A.S.
-Meyer**$^\ddag$, M. Beste, Z. Lasisi, S. Reddy, K. Jeng, C.-H. Chen, J. Han, K. Isaacson, L.G.
+4. Miller, M.A.^†^, **A.S.
+Meyer**^†^, M. Beste, Z. Lasisi, S. Reddy, K. Jeng, C.-H. Chen, J. Han, K. Isaacson, L.G.
 Griffith, D.A.
 Lauffenburger.
 (2013).
 ADAM-10 and -17 regulate endometriotic cell migration via concerted ligand and receptor shedding feedback on kinase signaling. _Proc.
 Natl.
 Acad.
 Sci.
 USA_, 110(22), E2074-E2083.
 PMCID: 3670354.

 ## B. Positions and Honors